Chairman of the Board

 Prior to that, Larry served in various capacities in the legal department functions of International Rectifier since joining that company in 1999, and before that in the legal department of Allegheny Teledyne Inc. since 1996.
 Larry began his legal career in 1985 with the law firm of Mitchell, Silberberg, and Knupp, and subsequent to that practiced law with the firm of Seyfarth, Shaw, Fairweather and Geraldson from 1987 to 1996.
 Larry graduated from the University of Illinois with a B.S. in Chemical Engineering.
 He also earned a J.D. from the University of Michigan Law School and is admitted to the California State Bar.

 Tim Olson founded Deca Technologies in 2009 with a mission to transform the way the world creates advanced electronic products.
 Currently CEO, he has also served as CTO, while continuously serving as a board member.
 Throughout his career, Tim led multiple breakthrough innovations.
 As Senior VP of Amkor Technology, he led global research and development, introducing Package-on-Package Through Mold Via (PoP TMV) technology, FusionQuad, and the industry’s first high-volume fine pitch Cu pillar flip-chip.
 As Executive VP of Products and Operations at Micro Component Technology, Tim led development of specialized equipment and software establishing the industry’s first high-volume strip-based test.
-While at Motorola Semiconductor, Tim led creation of the PRISM highly automated and integrated assembly and test factory bringing 2D codes from NASA to semiconductors for tracking and traceability.
+While at Motorola Semiconductor, Tim led the creation of PRISM, a highly automated and integrated assembly and test factory bringing 2D codes from NASA to semiconductors for tracking and traceability.

 ASE Global – Rich Rice

 The ASE Group is the world’s largest provider of independent semiconductor manufacturing services in assembly, test, materials and design manufacturing.
 As a global leader geared towards meeting the industry’s ever growing needs for faster, smaller and higher performance chips, the Group develops and offers a wide portfolio of technology and solutions including IC test program design, front-end engineering test, wafer probe, wafer bump, substrate design and supply, wafer level package, flip chip, system-in-package, final test and electronic manufacturing services through Universal Scientific Industrial Co., Ltd. and its subsidiaries, members of the ASE Group.
-The Group generated sales revenues of US$8.64 billion in 2015 and employs over 65,000 people worldwide.
+The Group generated sales revenues of $8.64 billion in 2015 and employs over 65,000 people worldwide.

 Shankar Raj Ekambaram